AudiusProject/audius-k8s-manifests/README.md

 In this case, the web server port is 31744 and the IPFS port is 30480.
 ```

 2.)
 Once you expose these ports, you should be able to publicly hit the health check via the public IP of your instance or load balancer.
 The next step is to register a DNS record.
-It's recommended that you map the web server port to port 443.
+It's recommended that you map the web server port the DNS and have a domain or subdomain for each service you're running.
 Also make sure traffic is not allowed without HTTPS.
 All non HTTPS traffic should redirect to the HTTPS port.

 3.)
 Now we will configure IPFS.